Chinchila01/JH-TMK-Tutorial/TUTORIAL.md

 #### 2.1.3 Verifying

 ### 2.2.
 Keymaps
-\\ TODO check on priority of higher layers (neccesity of TRNS).
+\\ TODO check on priority of higher layers (necessity of TRNS).
 #### 2.2.1 Summary
-In this section you will create a new keymap file, add the `#include "extended_keymap_common.h"` Statement to the beginning, and write the default layer of the keyboard within a `const uint16_t PROGMEM keymaps[][MATRIX_ROWS][MATRIX_COLS] = { };` statement as a series of rows delimited between braces and separated by commas (except for the last) and a series of colums delimited by commas within those braces.
+In this section you will create a new keymap file, add the `#include "extended_keymap_common.h"` Statement to the beginning, and write the default layer of the keyboard within a `const uint16_t PROGMEM keymaps[][MATRIX_ROWS][MATRIX_COLS] = { };` statement as a series of rows delimited between braces and separated by commas (except for the last) and a series of columns delimited by commas within those braces.

 #### 2.2.2 Creating a keymap file

-Using your favorite text editor create a new file with the name `<yourkepmap.c>` in the 'planck' or 'quark' folder of your tmk installation.
+Using your favourite text editor create a new file with the name `<yourkepmap.c>` in the 'planck' or 'quark' folder of your tmk installation.
 In other words, if you are in the tmk firmare directory go the folder `keyboard/planck/` or `keyboard/quark`.
 You should replace the 'yourkeymap' part of `<yourkeymap.>` with whatever name you want.

 This tutorial will be creating a file for a plank keyboard but, again, the process is similar for a quark.